Third book in a row, and Pamela Yaye is still not done with thin and beautiful women. They are all skanks! Kill them all!

 We have “street thug” Iggy Azalea and now we have “punk band” 5 Seconds of Summer.
 What is wrong with Australia and why are they doing this to the rest of the world?

-Two hundred tornadoes hit a town all at the same time (or so it seems), things get blown up, inconsequential characters die, everyone else survives to proclaim how amazing humanity is because tornadoes can’t kill them despite their stupidity.
-In other words, business as usual.
+Two hundred tornadoes hit a town all at the same time (or so it seems), things get blown up, inconsequential characters die.
+Business as usual.